When you’re sick, it’s important to drink plenty of fluids.

 There are endless combinations of your favorite fruits and herbs (especially mint and basil) you can add to water.
 Test out your favorite combinations, plus consider preserving your herbs and fruit in ice cubes for an easy way to add flavor to your water on the go.

-Our health library offers this simple recipe for water with strawberry and mint leaves:
+Try this simple recipe for water with strawberry and mint leaves:

 - Slice 1/2 cup fresh, rinsed strawberries